Milíkov (Cheb District): Administrative division

+Etymology

+The name is derived from the personal name Milík, meaning "Milík's (court)".

 Geography

 Milíkov is located about 12 km east of Cheb and 30 km southwest of Karlovy Vary.
 It lies on the border between the Cheb Basin and Slavkov Forest.
-The Lipoltovský creek flows through the municipality.
+The highest point is at 713 m above sea level.
+The stream Lipoltovský potok flows through the municipality.

 History

 The first written mention of Milíkov is from 1311.
+The owners of the village often changed.